Congenital Capillary Hemangioma (Nevus Flammeus)

 Which specialist treats it?
 The dermatologist is the one who studies this type of skin lesion, and in some cases the vascular surgeon takes part in its evaluation; a general practitioner can guide the first consultation.
 The most advisable thing is for a professional to examine the patch and explain the options available for your case.

-Specialties that treat congenital capillary hemangioma (nevus flammeus)
+Which specialist treats congenital capillary hemangioma (nevus flammeus)?

 Treatment by city